benjha/nvrapids_olcf/docs/nvidia-rapids.rst

 RAPIDS is provided in Jupyter following then next `instructions <https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html#example-creating-a-conda-environment-for-rapids>`_.

 Note that Python scripts prepared on Jupyter can be  deployed on Summit if they use the same RAPIDS version.
+Use ``!jupyter nbconvert --to script my_notebook.ipynb`` to convert notebook files to a Python scripts.

 RAPIDS on Summit
 ================